What brought me to the world of theatre, movement and dance?

 “Breakin’ Convention, Sadler’s Wells, review: A platform for big personalities and amazing moves” – read more – The Independent

 Born and raised in Belgium, I moved to London in 2005.
 My artistic journey kept expanding during numerous adventures as a dance backpacker.
 I have been performing, teaching and I have done artistic research in Africa, USA, Caribbean, South America, the Arctic and all over Europe, collecting invaluable experiences along the way.
-In 2018 I moved to Paris, in 2019 I lived in Barcelona.
-I am currently based in Madrid.
+In 2018 I moved to Paris, in 2019 I lived in Barcelona, 2021 in Madrid, and I currently have a base in Belgium from which I travel from across the world.

 In regards to dance, I did extensive research on Dancehall culture, Krumping and Hip hop Theatre.